tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 expr *> token Where *> braced valueDefinition
 ```

 but the problem is that this parser recurses infinitely.
-This is a problem
+This is an issue
 we haven't touched upon yet, called *left recursion*.
 This arises
 in theory for parsing methods like ours, and for parser combinators
 in particular, even in a lazy language like Haskell.